-Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with the consumer unit and electric meter located in the hall cupboard.
+Mains supply.

 Gas None.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-The plumbing, where seen, is of copper supply pipes and PVC waste pipes, however due to the age of the property it is possible that some sections of lead plumbing still exist in concealed areas.
-The sanitary fittings comprise a three piece suite within the shower room.
-No access was afforded to the area below the sanitary fittings.
+Plumbing, where visible to us, is of copper supply pipes and PVC waste pipes.
+Bathroom fittings comprise a three piece suite.

 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-The property benefits from an electric panel heating system with hot water provided by the immersion heater located within the hall cupboard.

-Drainage Drainage covers etc. were not lifted.
+The property is heated via electric storage radiators.
+Hot water is provided by the hot water storage tank which is located in the hallway cupboard.
+Dreinere Drainage covers ato ware not lifted Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
 Presumed to the main public sewer.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
 Where there is a carbon-fuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
 We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.